May 22, 2020 Update:

-The new survey for Neptune Drive Shoreline Flood Protection project is now available!
+The 2nd survey for the Neptune Drive Shoreline Flood Protection project is now closed!

 As reported previously by CivicMic, the City of San Leandro has proposed the formation of the Neptune Drive Assessment District to fund the construction of a levee near the intersection of Neptune Drive and Marina Boulevard.